 The government has not revealed the cost or announced any contractors that will work on the border fence, but images of the site published by Libyan media appear to show military bulldozers at work on one section.

 In an interview with private Tunisian TV station Attasi, Tunisian President Beji Caid Essebsi said the barrier his country plans, which features a fence ringed by a defensive ditch, seeks to prevent Libyan militant groups from transiting through or basing in Tunisia.
 Tunisia also hopes that the wall will stop the flow of weapons from Libya, where Islamist groups allied to al-Qaida and the Islamic State group are battling militias allied to two rival governments fighting for control of Libya.

-Some of the known Tunisian jihadist groups that originated from Libya include Ansar al-Sharia and the Katibat Uqba Ibn Nafi (KUIN), which operate from the Chaambi Mountains on the border with Libya and the central region on the border with Algeria, respectively.
+Some of the known Tunisian jihadist groups which that originated from Libya include Ansar al-Sharia and the Katibat Uqba Ibn Nafi (KUIN), which operate from the Chaambi Mountains on the border with Libya and the central region on the border with Algeria, respectively.